3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Social Work Assessment of Needs and Strengths

 In reaching a conclusion as to the justification for Section 47 Enquiries, the Strategy Discussion/Meeting must consider the following factors:

-Strategy Discussions / Meetings should be held within a maximum of 3 working days of the Referral, incident of concern for a child known to Children's Social Care, or decision by a multi-agency network that the Child in Need Plan is not meeting the child's needs except in the following circumstances:
+Strategy Discussions / Meetings should be held within a maximum of 3 working days of the Referral, incident of concern for a child known to Children's Specialist Services, or decision by a multi-agency network that the Child in Need Plan is not meeting the child's needs except in the following circumstances:

 |3.3||When required, a legal adviser should be invited.|